-As of April 30, 1997, the Company employed a total of 796 full-time employees and 22 part-time employees, including employees involved with the operation of the Cable Systems.
+As of June 30, 1997, the Company employed a total of 861 employees, including employees involved with the operation of the Cable Systems.
 The Company believes that its future success will depend upon its continued ability to attract and retain highly skilled and qualified employees.
 The Company believes that its relations with its employees are satisfactory.